icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [pythonic-string-reader](https://github.com/smithzvk/pythonic-string-reader) - A simple and unobtrusive read table modification inspired by Python's three quote strings.
 [BSD_3Clause][15].
 * [cl-heredoc](https://github.com/outergod/cl-heredoc) - a ["heredocs"](https://github.com/outergod/cl-heredoc) dispatcher.
 [GPL3][2].
 Allows to write: `#>eof>Write whatever (you) "want", no matter what characters, until the magic end sequence has been reached.eof`

+Experimental:

+* [Moonly](https://gitlab.com/digikar/moonli) - Algol-style syntax that transpiles to Common Lisp.
+  * not even experimental but *pre-experimental*.
+New as of 2025.

 CLOS extensions
 ---------------